 Small talk may be difficult, but introverts can benefit from having a few ideas on the topics and questions to ask to begin to develop a connection with new people.

 If you are stuck for a conversation starter, you might like to try these:

 - Where did you grow up?

 - What would your ideal travel destination be?

 - What is your favourite type of film or book?

 - What have you studied?

-We’d love to hear your suggestions for the worst and best small talk topics.
-Please share them with us in the comments below.
+We’d love to hear your suggestions for the worst and best topics for small talk.
+Please share them with us in the comments below!

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.